Rebuilding a quarry business after severe flooding resulting in a $25M equity raise.

-The Managing Director had already committed to payment plans which could not be achieved causing significant distress to its creditors.
+The Managing Director had already committed to payment plans which could not be achieved causing significant distress to its creditors and the staff.

 How we turned things around.

-To help the company’s short-term cash flow, Vantage Performance also implemented a staggered stand-down of 80% of the staff for two months, and obtained approval from the major financier to allow secured assets to be sold and used for working capital.
+To help the company’s short-term cash flow we implemented a staggered stand-down of 80% of their staff for two months and obtained approval from the major financier to allow secured assets to be sold and used for working capital.

 With these measures in place a revenue growth strategy was developed to capitalise on industry growth and attract private equity interest.

 With the short term position stabilised we assisted in securing a private equity injection of $25 million saving the business and securing the jobs of its 75 employees.
 This allowed for all bank debt totaling $12 million to be repaid and to fund future growth.